ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Fab 5, 2022 (Day 33): Stake Grinding Attack

+In Proof of Stake, change the block to maximize the chances of being selected as the next validator

 #### Fab 4, 2022 (Day 32): Soulbound NFTs

 Non-transferable non fungible tokens, which are bound to a person. e.g. Driver's license